Hafeezco75/Hafeezco75/README.md

-## Hi there 👋 I'm Odunaye Abdulhafeez, a Junior Software Engineer for Springboot, Django and React and member of Github Developers Program
+## Hi there 👋 I'm Odunaye Abdulhafeez, a Software Engineer for Springboot, Django and React and member of Github Developers Program

 ## 🛠 Tech Stack